Posts

 Image

 I was texting with Cora and told her Tom had been working on some stuff all morning.
-She asked what he was up to the rest of the afternoon, because you know.
-Everyone is curious how a retired guy spends his days: Tom trying to take a photo of a mirror without being in the mirror.
+She asked what he was doing, because you know.
+Everyone is curious how a retired guy spends his days.
+Tom trying to take a photo of a mirror without being in the mirror.
 Tom had seen a sub-reddit of #Fails to this end, and thought he'd give it a go himself.
 I'm not sure if he's going to continue to plug away at this, or if he's thrown in the towel.

 Tango after dark except I went to the matinee and therefore it was light out